openflighthpc/flight-architect/README.md

   DESCRIPTION:

-    Tool for managing standard config hierarchy and template rendering under-lying Alces clusters and other Alces tools
+    Tool for managing standard config hierarchy and template rendering under-lying Alces clusters and other openflightHPC tools

 ... etc ...
 ```